 Should both parents have life insurance?

 Yes.
 Both parents contribute essential value to the family - the income earner provides financial resources, and the stay-at-home parent provides childcare, household management, and stability.
 Losing either parent creates a significant financial impact.
-The income earner's cover should replace their salary and cover debts.
+The income earner's cover should replace their salary and clear debts.
 The stay-at-home parent's cover should fund replacement childcare and household services.
 Covering only one parent leaves the family exposed.

 What if the stay-at-home parent plans to return to work?